melosso/portway/Documentation/docs/guide/security.md

 Portway implements multiple layers of security to protect your APIs, data, and internal services.
 This guide covers authentication, authorization, network security, and best practices for securing your deployment.

-::: warning Security Notice
+::: warning Warning
 Always follow your organization's security policies and compliance requirements when configuring Portway.
+If you're not certain which internal guidelines you have, don't continue.
 :::

 ## Authentication